MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 1. This is an
 2. Ordered list
     * This is a nested unordered list
-    + This is too with a plus
-    - This is too with a minus
 ```
 How the file would look rendered: